 D’Angelo Lovell Williams knew he was gay at age four or five.

-D’Angelo Lovell Williams here explores intersections of blackness, queerness, and family.
+Here, and throughout his work, D’Angelo Lovell Williams explores intersections of Blackness, queerness, and family.
 The artist sits beneath a photograph of his mother as a young woman.
 One hand points toward his groin.
 Lovell Williams remained closeted while growing up because he believed neither his family nor his community in Jackson, Mississippi, would accept a gay man.
-Some members of his family still believe that homosexuality is a sin.
+That identification animates his layered compositions in works like this one.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.